Return to Consciousness: A Philosophical Journey from Materialism to Meaning

 What makes this moment particularly poignant is the recognition that what we’re “discovering” through rigorous analytical philosophy and cutting-edge physics might be a rediscovery of insights that contemplative traditions have preserved for millennia.
 We may be witnessing not the forward march of progress but a spiral return—coming back to consciousness-first metaphysics with the additional gifts of scientific precision and mathematical formalism.

-Part I: The Foundational Challenges Facing Contemporary Thought
+Part I: Philosophical Challenges

 The Cracks in the Materialist Foundation